 The conservation of Ottawa’s heritage resources contributes significantly to the unique character of our city’s streets and neighbourhoods.
-Investing in their maintenance and rehabilitation has proven to attract business, tourism and new creative enterprises, while enhancing sustainable development in our communities.
+Investing in the maintenance and rehabilitation of heritage properties has proven to attract business, tourism and new creative enterprises, while enhancing sustainable development in our communities.

-Heritage Ottawa offers the following questions that you can ask at all-candidates meetings or when a candidate comes to your door.
+Heritage Ottawa offers these questions that you can ask at all-candidates meetings or when a candidate comes to your door.

 How the candidates respond may provide useful information on which to base your vote on October 22.